(Pocket-lint) - Samsung has two versions of the Samsung Galaxy Note - the Galaxy Note 20 Ultra and the regular Galaxy Note.

 Never has so much been written about design when it comes to two phones in the same family.
 In the past, Samsung has often offered much the same design between regular and plus models.
 That changed with the launch of the S20 Ultra - and the Note 20 Ultra is different to the regular Note 20 too.

 While the difference in size is to be expected because the displays are a different size, the design itself is quite different too.
 The Note 20 Ultra has flattened ends and squared corners, while the Note 20 has softer curved corners.

 The Note 20 also moves to a plastic back - or "glasstic" as Samsung calls it - rather than glass.
 This is quite a move, considering that Samsung has been using glass for its rear panels for some time.
-It also means the Note 20 is positioned quite differently to the Note 20 Ultra with the Ultra being the far more premium model when it comes to build quality.
+It also means the Note 20 is positioned quite differently to the Note 20 Ultra with the Ultra being the more premium model when it comes to build quality.

 - Note 20 Ultra: 6.9in, 3088 x 1440 pixel (496ppi), 120Hz

 - Note 20: 6.7in, 2400 x 1080 pixels (393ppi), 60Hz

 While the displays are a different size, there's a big difference in technology too.
 The Ultra gets a 6.9-inch AMOLED display with an adaptive 120Hz refresh rate and Quad HD+ resolution.
 It's pretty much as flagship as you can get.